tegonal/variist/README.md

 representing their cartesian product and the size correspondingly `A.size * B.size`.
 I.e. such combinations can grow quickly, but Variist has you covered in therms that this is just a definition (nothing generated yet) and you still execute only a window of those values in a fast and efficient way.
-On the other hand, combining two `ArbArgsGenerator` means zipping them and results in another `ArbArgsGenerator`.
+Combining two `ArbArgsGenerator` means zipping them and results in another `ArbArgsGenerator` (again, nothing generated, only a definition).

 Combining an `OrderedArgsGenerators` and an `ArbArgsGenerator` works as well (as shown in the example) and uses again zip behaviour, where the result is no longer an `OrderedArgsGenerators` but a `SemiOrderedArgsGenerators` (which